simurai/simurai.com/_posts/2012-09-13-flick-scrolling.md

 ## Upate III (Feb 2014)

 Recently [Readability](https://readability.com/) updated their iOS apps.
-Overall I like the changes, but they got rid of the [double tab](https://vimeo.com/45460682) feature that moved the page where you tabbed it.
+Overall I like the changes, but they got rid of the [double tap](https://vimeo.com/45460682) feature that moved the page where you tapped it.
 And even though I really liked that feature I can see why it doesn't work that well.

-The problem is not the feature itself, it's that I got so used to double tabbing that I sometimes did it outside of Readability, like on a web site or another app which of course didn't work.
+The problem is not the feature itself, it's that I got so used to double tapping that I sometimes did it outside of Readability, like on a web site or another app which of course didn't work.
 The thing with all custom gestures is that even if your muscle memory learned them, you still have to think first if the current app supports it or try and get frustrated if it doesn't.

 I guess that's why something like the above "Flick scrolling" would only work if it's baked into the OS and available system wide.